- Most symptoms of cervical cancer happen during metastasis, or when the cancer has spread to other parts of your body.

-Cervical cancer can metastasize to surrounding structures and organs.
-This transition from noninvasive cancer to locally invasive carcinoma in situ (CIS) is a grave milestone.
-It signals that the mass of cancer cells has gained access to the rest of the body.
+Cervical cancer can spread to surrounding structures and organs.
+What was a noninvasive cancer has changed to something called a locally invasive carcinoma in situ.
+This means that the mass of cancer cells has gained access to the rest of the body.

 - pain during sex